amnsbr/cubnm/README.rst

     >
     </div>

-The cuBNM toolbox is designed for efficient biophysical network modeling of the brain on GPUs and CPUs.
+cuBNM toolbox is designed for efficient biophysical network modeling of the brain on GPUs and CPUs.

 Overview
 --------
-The toolbox simulates neuronal activity of network nodes (neural mass models) which are connected through the structural connectome using GPUs/CPUs.
+cuBNM toolbox simulates neuronal activity of network nodes (neural mass models) which are connected through the structural connectome using GPUs/CPUs.
 Currently three models (`rWW`, `rWWEx` and `Kuramoto`) are implemented, but the modular design of the code makes it possible to include additional models in